beshu-tech/readonlyrest-docs/elasticsearch.md

 #### 3. Patch ES

 If you are using Elasticsearch 8.0.x or newer, you need **an extra post-installation step**.
-This will add some X-Pack jars to ROR's installation directory.
+This will copy some X-Pack jars to ROR's installation directory.

 ```bash
 # Patch ES